Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 Short answer

 An appraisal gap occurs when the price you agreed to pay is higher than what an independent appraiser determines the home is worth.
-Your lender bases the loan on the appraised value — not the contract price.
-The difference must be covered in cash at closing, renegotiated with the seller, or the buyer must exit under an appraisal contingency if they have one.
+Your lender bases the loan on the lower of the purchase price or appraised value.
+The difference may need to be covered in cash at closing, renegotiated with the seller, or handled through an appraisal contingency if the buyer has one.
 In competitive Greater Seattle and Eastside submarkets, where offer prices sometimes exceed the range supported by recent comparable sales, appraisal gaps are a real risk that buyers should plan for before submitting an offer — not after the appraisal comes back.

 Why appraisal gaps come up in Greater Seattle